 Everything you need to know: Haleakala Highway Summit Drive Guide

 Would you prefer to have someone else do the driving?

-Then consider booking a tour - there's a perfect tour for everyone.
+Then consider booking a tour with my fave booking company - there's a perfect tour for everyone.

 You can leave bright and early to witness a spectacular sunrise from the summit, or you can skip the early morning and head up there a bit later when the crowds have thinned out.

 This is one of those top 10 things to do in Maui that is a classic adventure.
 If you want to see countless tropical waterfalls, this is the easiest way to do it.
 You'll also feast your eyes on exotic sites like rainbow eucalytus trees, bamboo forests, thick jungle with wild fruits, towering cliffs and crashing surf - be sure not to miss out!

 Now you've got two options for this one: drive yourself, or luxury tour.

 If you drive yourself, the only cost to you is the gas for your rental car (you do know why you should get a rental car, right?)
 But to get the most out of the trip you need to know where all the good stops are.

 If you can't, or don't want to drive yourself, then a great option is to treat yourself to the luxury of a guided Hana Tour - this is the way to go if you want a 100% worry-free experience! (read my Hana Tour review)